Acccrypto/RISC-V-SoC/README.md

 - Hardware-software co-design implementation on a single core.
 - Hardware-software co-design implementation on multiple cores.

-Additionally, the implementation with contermeasures against side-channel analysis (SCA) for the hardware accelerator is also provided.
+Additionally, the implementation with countermeasures against side-channel analysis (SCA) for the hardware accelerator is also provided.

 ## Pre-Requisites